SX-70 shutters, R configuration

 Specifications for the R shutter differ from all other SX-70 shutters.

-But we already know how the shutter works.
-The inefficient shutter as was called had a changing aperture, and was the work of the late Dr.Baker and Dr. Plummer.
-It has the characteristics teardrop shape in one way or another…
+But I’ve already shown you how the shutter works.
+The inefficient shutter, as was called, had a changing aperture, and was the work of the late Dr.Baker and Dr. Plummer.
+It has the characteristic teardrop shape in one way or another…

-So the question is: what is this “R configuration” why do they want the R configuration shutters so badly?
+So the question is: what is this “R configuration” and why do they want the R configuration shutters back so badly?

-Aside asking Ted Liszewski we can only speculate, but I think they are lost prototypes, probably given to employees.
+Aside from asking Ted Liszewski we can only speculate, but I think they must be lost prototypes, probably given to employees.

 So here’s my plea, if you have any information about the R Configuration or have a camera with that configuration, please contact me.
-Also any documentation would be welcome.
+Also, any related documentation would be very welcome.